 The Pennsylvania Department of Transportation is sending commercial haulers to Delaware to pick up 20,000 tons of recently purchased road salt – a commodity in high demand after a series of winter storms.

-The latest round of winter weather has moved into the area and caused several accidents during the Monday morning commute.
+The latest round of winter weather moved into the area Monday night and is keeping road crews busy.

 Snowfall began winding down across the area Tuesday morning in the wake of our latest bout with winter weather.